Our History

 The City of Long Beach currently has a population of about 37,000 persons, and about 15,000 households spread across two square miles of land surrounded by water.
 Over 4,000 children attend Long Beach schools.
 Its two major downtown shopping areas along Park Avenue and West Beech Street are a hub of activity supported by the robust Long Beach Chamber of Commerce, in existence for over six decades.

-Bay side Long Beach The bayside of the community is lined with homes and private docks.
+The bayside of the community is lined with homes and private docks.
 Waterfront homes can also be found in an area called the Canals.
 Hand-dug extensions were created when canals were dug connecting areas of Long Beach to the bay.
 No home is more than a few hundred yards from the water as Long Beach is only ½ mile wide at its widest point.

 In terms of housing, Long Beach offers one of the most extensive ranges of living styles on Long Island.
 New condominiums, which include all kinds of self-contained recreational facilities, are springing up along a portion of the oceanfront.
 New homes embodying the latest architectural designs can be seen along with the older gracious dwellings, which were built in 1930.
 Older smaller homes are also to be found throughout the island, which once was seasonal summer homes, but now serve as year-round residences.
 Much of Long Beach is going through revitalization and redevelopment.
 Part of the downtown commercial shopping area along West Park Avenue recently underwent a beautiful facelift, including restoration of the historic train station and the addition of several new shops.
 Long Beach is also going through somewhat of a housing boom as older buildings are being replaced or recycled into new modern residences both along the shore and throughout the inland parts of the City.